-By Harsha Parmar, Disability Employment and Support Strategy, Department for Work and Pensions (DWP)
+By Harsha Palmar, Disability Employment and Support Strategy, Department for Work and Pensions (DWP)

 I am leading a project within the DWP to better understand what drives more meaningful engagement with Jobcentre Plus services from people with health conditions or disabilities.
 Evidence shows that where claimants engage voluntarily with support this tends to lead to more positive outcomes.
 So we want to build on this and find out how we can encourage increased voluntary engagement.